nesk/akkurate/CONTRIBUTING.md

 ## Testing

-When making some changes to existing code, make sure **all the tests** still pass, and adapt them when needed.
+When making some changes to existing code, make sure **all the tests** still pass by running `./gradlew allTests test`, and adapt them when needed.

 If you're fixing a bug, create a new test reproducing the bug to avoid future regressions.